maxfortun/log4j-reload-agent/README.md

 Yes, log4j 1 may be an anachronism, but it is a rather ubiquitous one.
 It is present in multitude of opensource projects, and just because it is [EOL](https://en.wikipedia.org/wiki/End-of-life_product), doesn't mean it is not relevant.
 Thus, here we are.

 When running any such project that still uses log4j 1, sometimes, for troubleshooting, all we want is to change the log level w/o restarting the app.
 One way to achieve this is to invasively change the code and add the logic to apply log4j configuration changes directly to the app.
-Another, non-invasive method is to use a [java agent](https://www.jrebel.com/blog/how-write-javaagent).
+Another, a non-invasive method, is to use a [java agent](https://www.jrebel.com/blog/how-write-javaagent).
 This is the very agent that does exactly that.

 ## Build
 ```